 Personal information

-In your reminder letter, you need to introduce yourself to the customer properly.
+In your reminder letter, you must adequately introduce yourself to the customer.
 Mention your name, your title, and your company.
 A proper introduction will make the customer be aware of where precisely the reminder is coming from.

 Write the date

-For the purposes of record-keeping, it’s prudent that you include the date in which the letter is written (only applicable in letters but not email reminders).
+For record-keeping, it’s prudent that you include the date in which the letter is written (only applicable in letters but not email reminders).

 Recipient’s personal information

-Again, you need to indicate the details of the recipients to avoid miscommunication.
+Again, you need to indicate the recipients’ details to avoid miscommunication.
 Make sure you have the customer’s official names and address right.
 If you don’t include the correct details, the letter can find its way to an unintended person.
 Therefore, you need to be as accurate as possible to avoid inconveniences.

 First paragraph

-The first paragraph, also known as the introductory paragraph, is usually precise and direct to the point.
-Here, you need to alert the reader of the late payment.
-Clearly describe the type of goods or services you offered and still haven’t been paid.
+The first paragraph of payment reminder letter, also known as the introductory paragraph, is usually precise and direct to the point.
+Here, you need to alert the reader of the late payment of the invoice.
+Clearly describe the type of goods or services you offered and still haven’t been paid for.
 Again, you can include the date in which payments were to be made.

 Body paragraphs

 Here, you will explain how crucial your company needs the money.
-If this is the first reminder, then you will use a polite and persuasive tone.
-However, if it’s a second or third reminder, then your tone should be professional and assertive.
+If this is the first reminder, you will use a polite and persuasive tone.
+However, your tone should be professional and assertive if it’s a second or third reminder.

 Additionally, you need to let the customer know any repercussions or consequences that may follow should they decline to settle their late payments.
 By mentioning the repercussions, you simply make the customer be aware of what’s coming so that they can take your reminders more seriously.